 Upcoming Programming – as of May 17, 2021

 Thank you for your concern for our livelihood, upcoming programming, and operations.
 Your generosity is a blessing now.
 Your contribution leaves an indelible mark on our future success.

-While we postponed our in-person productions of American Idiot, Fences, and Alma, we’re working to ensure new performance dates or ways to bring you these stories.
-Later this year, we’ll produce It’s a Wonderful Life: Live in Chicago! in-person and/or from actors’ homes each performance.
+While we postponed American Idiot, Fences, and Alma during the pandemic, we’re working to ensure new performance dates or ways to bring you these stories.
+Later this year, we’ll produce It’s a Wonderful Life: Live in Chicago!.
 This marks our 20th year to share this heartwarming story that seems more needed than ever.
-In addition, look out for virtual, monthly offerings in The Room – reading series and The Garage – concert series.
-In addition, our virtual one-on-one Classes for the Masses – Session 3 are currently open for registration.

 Please continue to check our website and social media for programming announcements.
 Shifts in the season and how we communicate our stories are part of this new backstage drama.
 While COVID-19 isn’t a particularly collaborative stage partner, if we all keep saying “yes, and…” – we’ll make our way through this together.

 -Gwendolyn Whiteside, Artistic Director

 Centers for Disease Control & Prevention (CDC) – information and resources for managing pandemic-induced stress & anxiety.